kshia/MyFlixRepo/README.md

 * Scrollable synopsis in DetailsActivity
 * Created landscape view for DetailsActivity using nested layouts and weights
 * Backdrop image displayed in list only if orientation is portrait and backdrop exists, otherwise shows poster image with title and overview
+* Used purple play button in desperate attempt to make app less ugly

 ## Video Walkthrough